NiekBeijloos/Design-Patterns/4. Comparison across patterns/README.md

 2. Level of enhancement:
     - The Decorator pattern allows to enhance the interface on the object level.
 I.e. the Decorator can apply interface enhancement(s) to specific objects of a class.
     - The Visitor pattern provides enhancement of the interface on the class level.
 I.e. specific (concrete) classes can have different extensions (Visitors), however the objects of those classes will all have identical behavior for each Visitor.
-3. Interface dehancement:
-   - The Decorator pattern allows removal of object's functionality.
-An existing object can be wrapped by a Decorator that replaces the original object's behavior with an empty call.
-   - The Visitor pattern unable to remove existing behavior on an object structure.

 ## Prototype and Momento